 Abstain from all appearance of evil.
 (1 Thessalonians 5:22)

 All of a sudden, the pastor turns your way, looks at you and your girlfriend, and then slowly turns back to his sermon notes.
-You feel guilty, so you unclasp your hand from your girlfriends and you scoot a few inches away from her.
+You feel guilty, so you unclasp your hand from your girlfriends and you scoot a few inches away from her — safely avoiding fornicating in the pew.

-Welcome, to just-another-Sunday-morning service at First Independent Baptist Church of Bible, Believersville, Ohio.
+Welcome to just-another-Sunday-morning service at First On True Faith Independent Fundamentalist Baptist Church in Fundistan, Ohio.

 In the real world, teenage boys and girls hold hands, put their arms around each other, and kiss each other.
 We also know that some of them engage in intimate sexual activity.
-But at First Independent Baptist Church, any physical contact between unmarried teenagers or unmarried young adults of the opposite sex is strictly prohibited.
+But at First On True Faith Independent Fundamentalist Baptist Church, any physical contact between unmarried teenagers or unmarried young adults of the opposite sex is strictly prohibited.
+And

-Over the years, I told countless teenagers that no girl ever got pregnant without holding hands with a boy first.
-I repeatedly told them that holding hands leads to familiarity and before you know it you’ll be having sex.
-So the answer is, no touching.
+Over the years, I am embarrassed to say, I told countless teenagers that no girl ever got pregnant without holding hands with a boy first.
+I repeatedly told them that holding hands leads to familiarity, and before you know it, you’ll be having sex.
+So the answer is this: no touching.

-When I was a teenager, my pastor preached against boys and girls touching each other.
-Now, this doesn’t mean we didn’t touch each other, it just means that we did our touching away from the sight of the pastor, youth director, deacons, and other church adults.
+When I was a teenager in the 1970s at Trinity Baptist Church in Findlay, Ohio and First Baptist Church in Bryan, Ohio, my pastors and youth directors preached against boys and girls touching each other.
+Now, this doesn’t mean we didn’t touch each other, it just meant that we did our touching away from the sight of our pastors, youth directors, deacons, and other church adults.

 From the age of 14 until my wedding day, I kissed a few girls, put my arm around them, and held their hands.
-But, that’s where it stopped.
+But that’s where it stopped.
 Both my wife and I were virgins when we married in 1978.
+I violated the letter of the no-touch rule, but I certainly kept it until my honeymoon (albeit, had we waited any longer to get married, we likely would have rounded third and slid into home).

-Polly and I attended Midwestern Baptist College in Pontiac Michigan.
+Polly and I attended Midwestern Baptist College — an unaccredited IFB institution — in Pontiac Michigan.
 The college had a strict no-touch rule.
-The rule was called the six-inch rule. (about the width of a hymnbook) Young men and women were expected to keep 6 inches away from each other at all times.
-Failure to do so resulted in severe discipline.
+The rule was called the six-inch rule (about the width of a hymnbook).
+Young men and women were expected to keep six inches away from each other at all times.
+Failure to do so resulted in severe discipline, including expulsion.

 Living in a dorm filled with normal, hormone-raging, heterosexual men and women made the six-inch rule a real challenge.
-Most of us learned how to discreetly break the rule, and when we went out on double dates we learned to double date with couples who were six-inch rule breakers as we were.
+Most of us learned how to discreetly break the rule, and when we went out on double dates, we learned to date with couples who were six-inch rule-breakers as we were.

 Sandra, a regular reader of this blog, shared in a comment about her time at Hyles Anderson College: